olinguyen/olinguyen.github.io/_posts/2017-06-26-gsoc-recap.md

 | Linear SVM (sklearn)         |    84.56              |
 | XGBoost             | 87.60              |

 In addition to mortality prediction, 30-day, 1-year and ICU mortality prediction were evaluated.
+The barcharts below show the results for the different tasks.

 ![](/img/week3/mp-results.png "Mortality prediction results")